androiddrew/molten-jwt/README.md

 The `JWTAuthMiddleware` can be added to your application to automatically validate a JWT passed within the `Authorization` header of the request.
 This middleware depends on the availability of a `molten.Settings`component, a `molten_jwt.JWT` component, and a `molten_jwt.JWTIdentity` component.

 Use the `molten_jwt.decorators.allow_anonymous` decorator to allow, for non-authenticated access to endpoints when using this middleware.
+Use the `JWT_AUTH_WHITELIST` setting to provided a list of handler names that should skip authentication checks.

 ```python